 Does Hard Rock Have The Inside Track On Florida Sports Betting?

-Hard Rock has an immediate opportunity to launch online gaming and sports betting in four states.
-These markets include:
+Hard Rock has an immediate opportunity to launch online gaming and sports betting in four states, along with competitive sports betting promotions:

 All four of these states have legal online sports betting currently in their legislation.